 We live in such a hectic, goal-oriented society that we don’t even notice the stress levels we carry within us anymore.
 A raised heartbeat is the norm.
 Muscular tension, so what?
 And stress-related illness – a modern day epidemic.

-For me freediving is the greatest teacher.
+For us freediving is the greatest teacher.
 When we freedive we are without breath, our most direct and vital source of life.
 This triggers all sorts of primal fears, and takes us directly into all the unsupportive behavioural patterns that we develop as survival techniques as children.
-The only problem is that it is impossible to dive when your chest is contracted, your heartbeat is raised and adrenalin is coursing through your bloodstream.
-Whereas in life we carry on living, thinking we’re functioning more or less normally with all of the above symptoms (often we don’t even notice that this is what’s going on) once in the water, none of those reactive behavioural patterns will work.
-Because as soon as any of them arise, the dive will feel uncomfortable, stressful, or simply will not be possible.
+In our daily lives we keep pushing, not even noticing that we have a raised heartbeat, adrenalin pumping, or tension in our chest, shoulders, neck and jaw as we rush to our next appointment.
+Once in the water, none of our usual rushing around, pushing harder, or reactive behavioural patterns will work.
+It is impossible to dive when your chest is contracted, your heartbeat is raised and adrenalin is coursing through your bloodstream.
+Because as soon as you tense up in the water the dive will feel uncomfortable, stressful, or simply will not be possible.
 This is why the ocean is our greatest teacher.
 We can no longer get away with the lies we tell ourselves that the way we are living is in harmony with our authentic selves, in harmony with Nature, every day of our lives.

 In order to freedive – and hence live a healthy, balanced life – we must stop trying to control.
 We must stop doubting ourselves.
 We must stop pushing ourselves so hard.
 In order to freedive – and hence life a healthy, balanced life – we must trust in something greater.
 We must believe that we are part of the miraculous creation of the world around us.
 We must switch off our intellect and recognise that the greatest wisdom we will ever experience is contained already within our soul and our DNA.